Ruvati Faucets Review & Rating Updated: 07/22/19

 This Company In Brief

-The company has informed us in April, 2018 that it had stopped selling faucets from its website and intends to withdraw its faucets from the market entirely in June, 2018.
-However, June has come and gone an the company is still selling faucets.
+The company informed us in April, 2018 that it had stopped selling faucets from its website and intends to withdraw its faucets from the market entirely in June 2018.
+However, a year after its stated market withdrawal date the company is still selling its uncertified faucets.

 The company has come a long way in a short time, having achieved considerable consumer notice, primarily due to its relatively low prices and expansive presence on the internet.